e-comas/e-comas.com/_posts/2022-04-29-prime-day-2022-everything-you-need-to-know-about-amazons-big-event.md

 ### How can I prepare for Prime Day?

-First you should decide which deals you want to use, on which products, and submit them by the deadline dates below.
+First you should decide which deals you want to use, on which products, and submit them by the deadline dates you can find in Seller Central.
 Consider whether you have overstock products to shift, or whether you want to improve rankings on best sellers.

 Coupons may work particularly well for overstock, for example.